UnibaGEO/UGLC_point/README.md

 The GSR contains 5 main folders :
 - input
-  This folder contains the "download" and "native_datasets" folders.
-The first one contains the downloader scripts ("N_DATAFRAME_downloader.py"), one for each dataset, that manage the automatic download of the native datasets (as .csv/.shp/.gpkg etc) from the source sites (Entities, Government agencies, Universities, Various repositories etc.) and save them into the DFR download folder.
-  The second folder contains standardizer scripts ("N_DATAFRAME_standardizer.py") which read the downloaded files into the DFR creating a standardized .csv ready to be converted into the UGLC format, and save it ("N_DATAFRAME_native.csv") into the DFR native_dataset folder.
+  This folder contains the "native_datasets" subfolder, which contains the standardizer scripts ("N_DATAFRAME_standardizer.py") which read the downloaded files into the DFR 'input/download' subfolder (containing native datasets as .csv/.shp/.gpkg etc. downloaded from the source sites (Entities, Government agencies, Universities, Various repositories etc.) and create a standardized .csv ready to be converted into the UGLC format, and save it (as "N_DATAFRAME_native.csv") into the DFR 'input/native_dataset' subfolder.

 - csv

-  This folder contains one folder named after each different native datasets ("N_DATAFRAME") contains the converter script ("N_DATAFRAME_converter.py") and the lookup tables ("NN_DATAFRAME_lookuptables.json") which read the native datasets from the DFR, then filter and convert each native datasets into the UGLC standard using also the functions from the lib folder, and save them ("N_DATAFRAME_converted.csv") into the DFR output/converted_csv folder.
+  This folder contains one subfolder named after each different native datasets ("N_DATAFRAME") contains the converting scripts
+  ("N_DATAFRAME_converter.py") and the lookup tables ("NN_DATAFRAME_lookuptables.json") which read the native datasets from the DFR 'input/native_dataset' subfolder, then filter and convert each one into the UGLC standard format, using also the functions from the 'lib' folder, and save them (as "N_DATAFRAME_converted.csv") into the DFR 'output/converted_csv' subfolder.

 - output

-  This folder contains the unifier script ("unifier.py") that read the converted datasets from the DFR output/converted_csv folder and merge all converted and standardized datasets, generating the final UGLC dataframe ("UGLC_version_N.csv"), saving it into the DFR output folder.
+  This folder contains the unifier script ("unifier.py") that read all the converted datasets from the DFR 'output/converted_csv' subfolder, then merge and filter them for generating the final UGLC dataframe ("UGLC_point.csv") and the tiled verion ("UGLC_point_tile_i_j.gpkg"), saving everything into the DFR 'output' folder.

 - lib